LAN204: Classical Latin IV (Intermediate)

 LAN204: Classical Latin IV

-LAN301: Language, Culture and Society in Republican Rome
+LAN301: Language and Culture in Republican Rome

-LAN302: Pagans and Christians – From Augustus to Augustine
+LAN302: Pagans and Christians from Augustus to Augustine

-LAN305: The Eternal City – The Poetics and Politics of Space and Language from Paganism to Christianity
+LAN305: The Eternal City from Paganism to Christianity